 - A treadmill is one of the quickest and most efficient ways to burn calories.
 Once you get used to the machine and start to get into more advanced and intense workouts, you'll be able to burn calories like there's no tomorrow.

-- Since most treadmills come with incline settings, you can simulate outdoor conditions and get workouts with similar intensity.
+- Since most incline treadmills come with both incline and decline settings, you can simulate outdoor conditions and get workouts with similar intensity.
 You also get to choose your own pace and how intense the workout is.

 - By giving you real-time data on your stats such as calories burned, heart rate, and pace, you'll be able to track your performance as well as your progress.